PacificBiosciences/pbpipeline-helloworld-resources/README.md

 # pbpipeline-helloworld-resources

-Example SMRT Link `bundle` extension of Pipeline resources used by smrtflow and pbsmrtpipe in SMRT Link.
+Example SMRT Link `bundle` extension of Pipeline resources used by smrtflow and pbsmrtpipe (0.44.3) in SMRT Link 3.2.0.s

 The SMRT Link resource manifest is defined in `smrtlink-bundle-resources.json`